Is Ketchup Vegan?

 - After this it is ready to be served with whatever food you may wish.

 Mustard is also a popular condiment, especially among Americans.
-It is mostly prepared from plant-based ingredients like the mustard seed, water, sugar, and certain amounts of wine or beer.
+It is mostly prepared from plant-based ingredients like the mustard seed, water, sugar, vinegar, wine or other alcohol.
 For a vegan, is there a mustard brand suitable for consumption?
 Mustards made from vinegar, salt, spices, and mustard seeds are okay for a vegan’s consumption.

 However, the honey mustard and Dijon mustard may not be appropriate for consumption (6).
 The reason is that, in the case of the honey mustard, the source of the honey used in production, which may not be identified, is the problem.
 Some strict vegans may note that the process of getting honey from bees is animal rights abuse.